-The cat should get used to this process from a young age; this way, brushing will become a moment of care, relaxation and bonding.
+The cat should get used to this process from a young age.
+In doing so, brushing will become a moment of care, relaxation and bonding that you can share.
 Your aim is to remove the knots and tangles that may have formed during the day as well as removing dead hair.
 You will notice your Persian cat loses a lot of hair when you brush them.

-As you know, cats lick themselves to stay clean.
-Persian cats can swallow some of the dead hair that has not been removed through brushing, and it is quite likely that they will develop trichobezoars, otherwise known as hairballs in the intestinal tract.
-In the best case scenario, the cat will vomit the hairball; at worst, it could cause an intestinal blockage that poses a medical emergency.
+All cats are hygienic animals that lick themselves to stay clean.
+Persian cats can swallow some of the dead hair that has not been removed through brushing.
+Since they are a longhaired cat breed, they are at greater risk of developing trichobezoars, otherwise known as hairballs in cats.
+In the best case scenario, the cat will vomit the hairball.
+However, it is possible the hairball could cause an intestinal blockage that poses a medical emergency.

-Furthermore, the long hair of the Persian cat, if poorly maintained, could become a nest for fleas.
+If poorly maintained, the longhair of Persian cats could become a nest for fleas or other external parasites.
 Besides daily brushing, another aspect of caring for a Persian cat consists of bathing them every 2 to 3 months with specific shampoo for cats that respects the pH of their skin.

 Here you can learn more about caring for a Persian cat's coat.